-University of Minnesota Transitways Impact Research: This project funds a portion of a transitway research project to be selected in late 2020 by the funding partners of the Transitways Impact Research Program at the UMN.
+University of Minnesota Transitways Impact Research:

+This project funds a portion of a transitway research project to be selected in late 2022by the funding partners of the Transitways Impact Research Program at the UMN and will be occur in 2023.
 This is an activity the Council participates in on an annual basis.